software-architecture-fiap/tech-challenge/README.md

    - Determines the image tag based on the event type:
      - Production: using `push` events to the `main` branch, increments the semantic version, considering the main branch as production.
-     - Development: it is trigger using the commit SHA with a `-dev` suffix.
+     - Development: it is triggered using the commit SHA with a `-dev` suffix.

 4. **Configure AWS Credentials**